-- 1. Use aseptic technique during the reconstitution and further dilution of PEMETREXED DISODIUM FOR INJECTION for intravenous infusion administration. - 2.
-Calculate the dose and the number of PEMETREXED DISODIUM FOR INJECTION vials needed.
-Vials contain either 100 mg or 500 mg of pemetrexed.
-Each vial contains an excess of Pemetrexed to facilitate delivery of label amount. - 3.
-Reconstitute each 100 mg vial with 4.2 mL of 0.9% Sodium Chloride Injection (preservative free) to give a solution containing 25 mg/mL pemetrexed.
-Reconstitute each 500 mg vial with 20 mL of 0.9% Sodium Chloride Injection (preservative free) to give a solution containing 25 mg/mL of pemetrexed.
-Gently swirl each vial until the powder is completely dissolved.
-The resulting solution is clear and ranges in colour from colourless to yellow without adversely affecting product quality.
-The pH of the reconstituted PEMETREXED DISODIUM FOR INJECTION solution is between 6.6 and 7.8.
-FURTHER DILUTION IS REQUIRED. - 4.
-As with all parenteral drug products, reconstituted vials and diluted admixtures should be inspected visually for clarity, particulate matter, precipitate, discolouration and leakage prior to administration.
+- 1. Use aseptic technique during dilution of Pemetrexed for Injection for intravenous infusion administration. - 2.
+Calculate the dose and the number of Pemetrexed for Injection vials needed.
+Vials are available with four different fill volumes i.e. 100 mg/4 mL (25 mg/mL), 500 mg/20 mL (25 mg/mL), 850 mg/34 mL (25 mg/mL) and 1000 mg/40 mL (25 mg/mL) of pemetrexed.
+Each vial contains sufficient amount of pemetrexed to facilitate delivery of label amount. - 3.
+As with all parenteral drug products vials and diluted admixtures should be inspected visually for clarity, particulate matter, precipitate, discolouration and leakage prior to administration.
 Solutions showing haziness, particulate matter, precipitate, discolouration or leakage should not be used.
-Discard unused portion.

-- 5. The appropriate volume of reconstituted PEMETREXED DISODIUM FOR INJECTION solution should be further diluted to a total volume of 100 mL with 0.9% Sodium Chloride Injection (preservative free) and administered as an intravenous infusion over 10 minutes. - 6.
-Because PEMETREXED DISODIUM FOR INJECTION solution and the recommended diluents contain no antimicrobial preservatives, reconstituted and infusion solutions should be used immediately.
-Chemical and physical stability of reconstituted and infusion solutions of PEMETREXED DISODIUM FOR INJECTION were demonstrated for up to 24 hours following reconstitution of the original vial, when stored at refrigerated, 2-8°C, or at 25°C, excursions permitted to 15-30°C [see USP Controlled Room Temperature].
-When prepared as directed, reconstitution and infusion solutions of PEMETREXED DISODIUM FOR INJECTION contain no antimicrobial preservatives.
-Discard any unused portion.
+Discard unused portion. - 4.
+The appropriate required dose/volume of Pemetrexed for Injection solution should be diluted to a total volume of 100 mL with 0.9% Sodium Chloride Injection (preservative free) and administered as an intravenous infusion over 10 minutes. - 5.
+Because Pemetrexed for Injection and the recommended diluents contain no antimicrobial preservatives, infusion solutions should be used immediately.
+Diluted solution of Pemetrexed for Injection is chemically and physically stable up to 24 hours when stored at refrigerated, 2-8°C. Discard any unused portion.

-Reconstitution and further dilution prior to intravenous infusion is only recommended with 0.9% Sodium Chloride Injection (preservative free), USP.
-PEMETREXED DISODIUM FOR INJECTION is physically incompatible with diluents containing calcium, including Lactated Ringer's Injection, USP and Ringer's Injection, USP, and therefore those should not be used.
-Coadministration of PEMETREXED DISODIUM FOR INJECTION with other drugs and diluents has not been studied, and therefore is not recommended.
+Dilution of Pemetrexed for Injection prior to intravenous infusion is only recommended with 0.9% Sodium Chloride Injection (preservative free), USP.
+Pemetrexed for Injection is physically incompatible with diluents containing calcium, including Lactated Ringer's Injection, USP and Ringer's Injection, USP, and therefore those should not be used.
+Co-administration of Pemetrexed for Injection with other drugs and diluents has not been studied, and therefore is not recommended.